 The year after Aidan O'Connor earned her undergraduate degree in Archeology and Social Anthropology at Harvard University, she hadn't quite determined what path her career would take.
 "I didn't want to be an archeologist, and I didn't want to teach, but I love research," she says.
 A trip to the Victoria & Albert Museum in London spurred an extraordinary "ah-ha" moment, a lightning bolt of clarity.
 "I thought, This!
 This is what I want to do," she says.
-Parsons MA program in the History of Decorative Arts and Design, taught at the Cooper-Hewitt Museum, offered exactly what she needed.
+Parsons' MA program in the History of Decorative Arts and Design (now known as History of Design and Curatorial Studies), taught at Cooper Hewitt, Smithsonian Design Museum, offered exactly what she needed.
 "I wanted to work with the actual objects, and I knew I would in a museum."

 Parsons was "not only an education but my introduction to the field of decorative arts museum work,” O'Connor says.
 "The program was small and flexible, and the support of the professors was amazing.
 Students came to it with many passions, and they were great to bounce ideas off of as I matured in the field."
 O'Connor took on internships, working as an assistant on the National Design Awards and a researcher on a design survey book covering the Victorian era to the present, which sharpened her focus.